kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

     apiVersion: apiserver.config.k8s.io/v1
     kind: WebhookAdmissionConfiguration
     kubeConfigFile: "<path-to-kubeconfig>"
-    manifestFiles: "/etc/kubernetes/admission/validating/webhooks.yaml"
+    staticManifestsDir: "/etc/kubernetes/admission/validating/"
 - name: MutatingAdmissionWebhook
   configuration:
     apiVersion: apiserver.config.k8s.io/v1
     kind: WebhookAdmissionConfiguration
     kubeConfigFile: "<path-to-kubeconfig>"
-    manifestFiles: "/etc/kubernetes/admission/mutating/"
+    staticManifestsDir: "/etc/kubernetes/admission/mutating/"
 - name: ValidatingAdmissionPolicy
   configuration:
     apiVersion: apiserver.config.k8s.io/v1
     kind: ValidatingAdmissionPolicyConfiguration
-    manifestFiles: "/etc/kubernetes/admission/policies/"
+    staticManifestsDir: "/etc/kubernetes/admission/policies/"
 - name: MutatingAdmissionPolicy
   configuration:
     apiVersion: apiserver.config.k8s.io/v1
     kind: MutatingAdmissionPolicyConfiguration
-    manifestFiles: "/etc/kubernetes/admission/mutating-policies/"
+    staticManifestsDir: "/etc/kubernetes/admission/mutating-policies/"
 ```

-The `manifestFiles` field accepts:
-- An absolute path to an individual file
+The `staticManifestsDir` field accepts an absolute path to a directory.
+All direct-children
-- An absolute path to a directory (all direct-children `.yaml`, `.yml`, and `.json` files are loaded)
+`.yaml`, `.yml`, and `.json` files in the directory are loaded.

-Glob is not suported.
+Glob patterns are not supported.
 Relative paths are not supported.

 Related objects (such as a ValidatingAdmissionPolicy and its associated ValidatingAdmissionPolicyBinding)
 should be placed in the same file to ensure they are loaded and reloaded together atomically.